 The second part of the meeting, a day and a half, was a more academic workshop arranged around the presentation of research findings.
 It also broadened the geographical scale of interest, as it included four presentations from researchers working on other parts of the world: Jenny Robinson (working on large developments in London); Gavin Shatkin (Asian cities); Liza Weinstein (India) and Donald Leffers (Canada).
 In addition, 12 South Africa-oriented presentations contributed towards a wide ranging set of inputs.
 Some presenters are currently investigating possibilities of publishing a special issue of an academic journal on their papers.

 Following the conference Richard Ballard together with colleagues who presented at the conference prepared a collection of 7 research papers on the role of developers based on case studies from around the world.
 The team proposed this collection as a theme issue to the journal Environment and Planning A: Economy and Space.
 The proposal was accepted and articles were submitted for review in 2018.
-As at mid way through 2019, 5 of these articles had been accepted and two were under revision.
-The guest editors are Richard Ballard and Sian Butcher.
-The accepted articles are listed below:
+As at mid way through 2019, 6 of these articles had been accepted and one provisionally accepted.
+The guest editors are Richard Ballard and Sian Butcher, who are also writing a synthetic introduction.
+The accepted articles are listed below.